ballerina-attic/module-ballerina-runtime/runtime-ballerina/Package.md

 string serviceName = runtime:getInvocationContext().attributes["SERVICE_NAME"].toString();
 ```

-For information on the operations, which you can perform with this module, see the below **Functions**.
+For information on the operations, which you can perform with this package, see the below **Functions**.